interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 TARGET_TIMESPAN
 ...............

-Expected duration of the different adjustment interval in seconds.
-Defaults to ``1209600`` seconds or two weeks.
+Expected duration of the different adjustment interval in seconds, ``1209600`` seconds (two weeks) in the case of Bitcoin.

 *Substrate* ::